9ekt/pyCommand/README.md

 # pyCommand

+> [!CAUTION]
+> This project is no longer being maintained, expect stuff to be broken.

 Hello friends👋, If your thinking about using pyCommand please follow the [Setup](#Setup) and check out the [Frequently asked questions](#frequently-asked-questions) if your confused or curious.

 The most frequent questions and problems are: